56 Rampant Health Myths That Need to Die

 Myth: Getting a base tan will prevent sunburns

 “No amount of tanning is safe or a good idea.
 A tan is actually the earliest sign of sun-induced DNA damage in our skin.
-Studies have shown that the additional melanin produced while tanning provides very minimal protection overall, roughly equivalent to applying a sunscreen with a SPF of 3 or less.
+Studies have shown that the additional melanin produced while tanning provides very minimal protection overall, roughly equivalent to applying a sunscreen with an SPF of 3 or less.
 Moreover, tanning has been shown to cause premature aging (skin discoloration, fine lines, wrinkles, and sagging), and significantly increases our risk of skin cancer.
-At the end of the day, it’s best to avoid tanning altogether and to apply a good, broad-spectrum sunscreen with an SPF of at least 30 before any sun exposure.” —Faiyaaz Kalimullah, MD, board-certified dermatologist at the Center for Dermatology and Aesthetic Medicine.
-Also check out 10 antiaging myths dermatologists want you to stop believing.
+At the end of the day, it’s best to avoid tanning altogether and to apply a good, broad-spectrum sunscreen with an SPF of at least 30 before any sun exposure.” —Faiyaaz Kalimullah, MD, board-certified dermatologist at the Center for Dermatology and Aesthetic Medicine

 Myth: Erectile dysfunction is mental